huaminglin/docker-demo/kafka-demo/kafka-cluster/README.md

 ```

 Question: If inter.broker.listener.name must be a listener name defined in advertised.listeners, in which case we need to define a for KAFKA_LISTENERS but not for KAFKA_ADVERTISED_LISTENERS?
+Answer: We can define more items in KAFKA_ADVERTISED_LISTENERS than KAFKA_LISTENERS.

 ## Client from external network

 sudo docker run --rm -it confluentinc/cp-kafkacat:5.5.2 kafkacat -L -b $MY_HOST_IP:9092
+sudo docker run --rm -it confluentinc/cp-kafkacat:5.5.2 kafkacat -L -b $MY_HOST_IP:9093

 ```
 Metadata for all topics (from broker -1: 10.0.0.211:9092/bootstrap):